xmidt-org/seshat/README.md

 # seshat

-nanomsg and wrp service discovery agent
+Nanomsg and wrp service discovery agent.
+It is a means for parodus or any other component to register itself in order for another component interested in parodus to lookup.

 [![Build Status](https://travis-ci.org/Comcast/seshat.svg?branch=master)](https://travis-ci.org/Comcast/seshat)
 [![codecov.io](http://codecov.io/github/Comcast/seshat/coverage.svg?branch=master)](http://codecov.io/github/Comcast/seshat?branch=master)